EveryMundo/mongo-aggregation-extension/README.md

 There are a couple of ways to build the previous aggregation, including building a JSON representing the query.
 Here, we're focusing on building a solution that integrates with the aggregation features provided by Spring Data MongoDB.

 To support `$match: { $expr: { … }}`, `MatchExprOperation` was created.
-It implements `AggregationOperation` like all of the provided operations, the implementation is just as simple as building a `Document` that represents the wanted JSON output.
+It implements `AggregationOperation` like all of the provided operations, the implementation is just as simple as building a `Document` that represents the expected JSON output.

 `MatchExprOperation.java`
 ```java